Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 While Morocco is a stunning destination that can be visited year-round, the best times to visit Morocco will depend on what you’re looking for.

-If you’re seeking sunshine and warmth, the summer months of June to August are a popular time to visit.
+If you’re seeking sunshine and warmth, the summer months of June to August are a popular time to visit Morocco.
 However, we went in July and I will say this – be well prepared for crowded tourist areas and high temperatures!

-For milder weather and smaller crowds, the months of April to May and September to November are ideal.
+For milder weather and smaller crowds, the months of April to May and September to November are ideal times to visit Morocco.
 These months offer pleasant temperatures, colourful festivals, and a chance to experience Morocco’s beautiful landscapes without the crowds.

 Winter is also a great time to visit Morocco, especially for those looking for a skiing holiday in the Atlas Mountains.

-Overall, whether you’re looking for a beach vacation, a cultural experience, or a ski adventure, there’s no wrong time to visit Morocco – just be sure to pick the time that suits your interests and needs the best.
+Overall, whether you’re looking for a beach vacation, a cultural experience, or a ski adventure, there’s no wrong time to visit Morocco.
+Just be sure to pick a date that suits your interests and needs the best.

-While Marrakech is undoubtedly an amazing city to visit (you can read my travel guide here), there are many other places in this fascinating country that are well worth exploring.
+While Marrakech is undoubtedly an amazing city to visit (you can read my travel guide here), there are many other places in this fascinating country that are well worth exploring too.
+Morocco is a country that is truly full of surprises.

 So, instead of limiting yourself to just one city, take the time to discover all the wonders of Morocco and experience the magic and diversity of this magnificent country.